Palawan offers a wide range of experiences. We’ve collected a list of 10 Reasons Why You Must Visit Palawan Island.

 You’ll find that the majority of people in Palawan Island and in the Philippines are exceptionally friendly, happy-go-lucky and amazingly laid back.
 Being surrounded by chilled out people all day certainly helps with the holiday relaxation.

 The taste of fresh local fish caught just a few hours before cooking should not be missed.
 Seafood will grace your table at all times and it’s cooked in ways that will tickle your tastebuds.

-Palawan Island has a nice tropical climate with pleasant temperatures all year round and unlimited sunshine.
+Palawan has a tropical climate with pleasant temperatures all year round and unlimited sunshine.
 The climate in Palawan can be very different compared to other parts of the Philippines, in fact, due to its geographical position, Palawan is rarely hit by typhoons.
 Palawan is one of the best places to retire in South East Asia and it’s a great escape from the cold winter.
-With temperatures hovering between 28 and 30 degrees Celsius, you won’t be disappointed
+With temperatures hovering between 28 and 30 degrees Celsius, you won’t be disappointed.

 There are places in Palawan Island so “off the beaten track” that you’ll likely be one of the only foreigners.
 Visit Palawan now before mass tourism changes it.